NY International Auto Show canceled due delta variant concerns

 The reasons are the growing spread of the variant and recent restrictions announced by state and local officials to fight it.

-The New York International Auto Show, which is typically held in the spring at the Jacob K. Javits Convention Center, was scheduled to take place from Aug.
-20 to 29 this year, with a press day on Aug.
+The New York International Auto Show, which is typically held in the spring at the Jacob K. Javits Convention Center, was scheduled to take place Aug.
+20-29 this year, with a press day on Aug.
 19.

-The next show will come in April of 2022, spokesman Chris Sams said.
+The next show will come in April 2022, spokesman Chris Sams said.

 This year’s show was expected to bring new exhibits showcasing “the very best that the automobile industry has to offer in an exciting and unique way.”